 There are a variety of grant and funding opportunities available to PA students:

-The NCAPA Endowment has grants available for one student from each PA program in North Carolina.
-The applicant must be a student member of NCAPA and entering or enrolled in their clinical year in the Fall of the current year.
+The NCAPA Endowment has Student Grants available for one student from each PA program in North Carolina.
+The applicant must be an NCAPA student member attending a NC PA program and entering or enrolled in their clinical year in the Fall of the current year.

 The NCAPA Endowment also offers funding through the Lanny Parker Memorial Fund.
 The fund supports leadership and advocacy opportunities for PAs and PA students.